Fjf/Allen/doc/develop/selections.rst

    __device__ static unsigned offset(const Parameters& parameters, const unsigned event_number) const { ... }

-A function that returns the `event_number`th offset of the decisions container.
+A function that returns the offset of the decisions container for a given `event_number`

 .. code-block:: c++